 Evoenergy and the Canberra Institute of Technology (CIT) have partnered to build a first-of-its-kind hydrogen test facility at CIT’s Fyshwick campus.
 The facility opened in December 2018, and since then, we’ve been busy testing how hydrogen interacts with our network materials, work practices and equipment.

-While many gas distribution companies are embarking on hydrogen-related projects, ours will be the first facility in the country to look at testing 100% hydrogen on existing materials, equipment and work practices, in preparation for application to the existing gas network.
+While many gas distribution companies are embarking on hydrogen-related projects, at the time of opening, ours was the first facility in the country to test the use of 100 percent renewable hydrogen on network materials, equipment and work practices, in preparation for use in the existing gas network.
 Both Evoenergy and CIT plan to use the facility to train plumbing students on working with hydrogen, to equip them with skills well into the future.

-- Phase 2: Testing hydrogen as a broader energy storage source to support coupling the electricity network to the gas network.
+Phase 2: Testing hydrogen as a broader energy storage source to support coupling the electricity network to the gas network.

 For more information on the hydrogen test facility, contact email@example.com.